rawlins/lambda-notebook/README.md

 ## Code overview

-There are three main parts to the code, structured into meta.py (for metalanguage), types.py, and lang.py.
+There are three main parts to the code, structured into `meta.py` ("meta" for metalanguage), `types.py`, and `lang.py`.
-  * meta.py and types.py together provide a typed logical metalanguage somewhat comparable to nltk.sem.
+  * `meta.py` and `types.py` together provide a typed logical metalanguage somewhat comparable to `nltk.sem`.
-  * lang.py provides machinery for doing composition on an object language.
+  * `lang.py` provides machinery for doing composition on an object language.

 Two additional files, magics.py and parsing.py provide support for using cell magics in the notebook to directly type expressions in the metalanguage.
 See the notebooks for demos of what this looks like; better documentation coming soon!